javierrico/gLike/README.md

 ### Basic Usage for dark matter searches
 Within the gLike library, there is no assumption about the physical meaning of the free parameter _g_.
 That needs to be assigned externally in the macros or executables using the gLike library.
-The gLike distribution provides, at the directory [`scripts`](https://github.com/javierrico/gLike/tree/master/scripts), a few example macros/executables for the most common use cases.
-In particular [`jointLklDM.C`](https://github.com/javierrico/gLike/blob/master/scripts/jointLklDM.C) can be used to search for dark matter, set limits in case of no detection and combine results from different targets and or instruments.
+The gLike distribution provides, at the directory [`scripts`](https://github.com/javierrico/gLike/tree/master/scripts), a few tutorial macros/executables for the most common use cases (e.g. minimisation of a Poisson likelihood, definition of a joint likelihood).
+After building the porject the executable [`jointLklDM`](https://github.com/javierrico/gLike/blob/master/scripts/jointLklDM.C) can be used to search for dark matter, set limits in case of no detection and combine results from different targets and or instruments.

-The macro itself does not need to be edited.
+The macro defining the executable does not need to be edited.
 You can find some documentation in its [wiki entry](https://github.com/javierrico/gLike/wiki/jointLklDM.C).
-It is important to run it in compiled mode, i.e. with the ROOT command:
- `.x jointLklDM.C+(<rcfilename>)`

 Example configuration files can be found in the [`rcfiles`](https://github.com/javierrico/gLike/tree/master/rcfiles) directory.
 There is a detailed documentation on how to configure it correctly both in the [wiki](https://github.com/javierrico/gLike/wiki/rc-files-for-jointLklDM.C), and the jointLklDM.rc rcfile provided with the distribution.

 ### Transition from old cvs mdm distribution to the git gLike standalone distribution